napari/napari.github.io/fundamentals/getting_started.md

 - IPython console
 - jupyter notebook

-All four of these methods will launch the same napari viewer, but depending on your use-case different ones may be preferable.
+All four of these methods will launch the same napari viewer but depending on your use-case different ones may be preferable.

 ### command line usage